SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    .. c:enum:: DUPLICATE_VAR_NAME

-      Error in quantifiers or lambda term defition: the same variable name occurs twice or more.
+      Error in quantifiers or lambda term definition: the same variable name occurs twice or more.

    .. c:enum:: INTEGER_OVERFLOW